Bharath18sv/Leave-Management/README.md

 ## Support

-For support, email [your-email@example.com] or open an issue in the repository.
+For support, email [svbharath2005@gmail.com] or open an issue in the repository.
-# Employee-Leave-Management
-# Leave-Management
-# Leave-Management